The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/FalseNeg.png)

 In particular, removing information regarding outpatient claims lacking a listed physician improved the false negative rate by half a percent.
 After that improvement, the model was essentially optimized as further feature removal only increased the rate of false positives and negative.
-Using the optimized data and model, only 12-16 features are of primary importance.
+Using the optimized data and model, only 12-16 features are of primary importance - in particular patients with extremely long hospital stays.
 Yet the low importance features are important for reducing false negative calls, offering insight into the key identifiers of fraud.

 ## Conclusions